Amazon, Berkshire, JPMorgan partner to cut U.S. healthcare costs

 That could undercut the industry’s “middlemen,” from health insurers to pharmacies and benefits managers.

-“The ballooning costs of healthcare act as a hungry tapeworm on the American economy,” said Berkshire Hathaway Chairman and Chief Executive Officer Warren Buffett.
+“The ballooning costs of healthcare act as a hungry tapeworm on the American economy,” said Berkshire Hathaway Chairman and CEO Buffett.
 “Our group does not come to this problem with answers.
 But we also do not accept it as inevitable.”

-ISI Evercore analyst Michael Newshal said the selloff in healthcare stocks reflected the fear of disruption in a sector helped by rising prices year after year, but is under growing scrutiny from U.S. consumers, regulators and politicians.

-“There are a lot of companies, or arguably almost all companies, in healthcare that benefit from cost inflation running as high as it has been for many years.
-And if there is pressure to lower that, that can flow throughout the entire system,” Newshal said.

-U.S. healthcare spending has been increasing annually faster than inflation, and in 2017 accounted for 18 percent of the U.S. economy.
+U.S. healthcare spending has been increasing annually faster than inflation, and in 2017 accounted for 18 percent of the economy.
 Corporations sponsor health benefits for more than 160 million Americans.

+“There are a lot of companies, or arguably almost all companies, in healthcare that benefit from cost inflation running as high as it has been for many years,” ISI Evercore analyst Michael Newshal said.
+“And if there is pressure to lower that, that can flow throughout the entire system.”

+The new initiative grew out of conversations that Bezos, Buffett and Dimon have held over the years and gained momentum in recent months, according to a person involved with the consortium but who was not authorized to speak publicly.

+The three CEOs plan for their companies to be the only clients of the joint venture, the person said.
+However, they intend to share the strategies and technology they ultimately develop to reduce costs for the economy and the government.

-Major healthcare players have tried to reduce costs without losing their profit margins.
-Most recently, pharmacy network CVS Health Corp reached a $69 billion deal to buy insurer Aetna Inc, arguing their combination could save money for the nation’s employers.
+Traditional healthcare players have tried to reduce costs without losing their profit margins.
+Most recently, pharmacy network CVS Health Corp (CVS.N) reached a $69 billion deal to buy insurer Aetna Inc (AET.N), arguing their combination could save money for the nation’s employers.

-Investors in the sector see Amazon becoming a major disruptor of healthcare, just as it has done in the retail industry, fueled by media reports in recent months that the company was considering entering the pharmacy business.
+Investors in the sector expect Amazon will become a major disruptor of healthcare, just as it has done in the retail industry, fueled by media reports in recent months that the company was considering entering the pharmacy business.

-Teaming up with JPMorgan, the biggest U.S. bank, and Berkshire, the third largest public company in the world, offers new opportunities to shake up the industry, analysts said.
+Teaming up with JPMorgan, the biggest U.S. bank, and Berkshire, the third-largest public company globally and an insurance provider, offers new opportunities to shake up the industry, analysts said.

 For example, JPMorgan could help shape new payment models for consumers and providers, and provide cost data.
 CEO Dimon has for years expressed concerns about rising healthcare costs.

-In 2015 he wrote in his annual letter that the company spent $1.1 billion on medical benefits for U.S. employees, 2 percent of companywide expenses.
+The bank has said it spent $1.25 billion on U.S. medical benefits last year, 2 percent of companywide expenses.

-Berkshire CEO Buffett has long complained that high healthcare costs were hurting American businesses, and publicly began using the term “tapeworm” to describe their effects as early as 2010.
+Buffett has long complained that high healthcare costs were hurting American businesses, and publicly began using the term “tapeworm” to describe their effects as early as 2010.

-The partnership will be spearheaded by Berkshire investment officer Todd Combs, JPMorgan managing director Marvelle Berchtold and Amazon senior vice president Beth Galetti.
+In September 2016, an investment officer for Buffett, Todd Combs, joined JPMorgan’s board of directors, and began seeing Dimon regularly.
+Combs will help lead the new entity, along with JPMorgan managing director Marvelle Berchtold and Amazon Senior Vice President Beth Galetti, the companies said.

-Combs, 47, has been an investment deputy to Buffett since 2010, and joined JPMorgan’s board in 2016.

 Health insurers that provide benefit management or health plans to Amazon, JPMorgan and Berkshire could be among the hardest hit.